A bundled-up woman walks past Surrey Urban Mission, pulling a blue shopping basket filled with everything she owns.

 Stopa said she spends most of her days outdoors.

 “It was really, really cold yesterday.
 I put a tarp over me, myself and my dogs.
-I have a little heater I use and that’s how we stay warm.”
+I have a little heater I use and that’s how we stay warm.
+There is nowhere.
+You go to park areas, and you get kicked out.”

 Stopa was one of the 135A Street residents who called for homes to be built for the tent city population in recent years, ahead of 160 “temporary” modular units for the homeless being opened by the City of Surrey and the province last summer.